A reduced model for droplet dynamics with interfacial viscosity: Conclusions and perspectives

 A systematic comparison with fully resolved simulations (FRS), performed using an immersed boundary–lattice Boltzmann approach~\cite{art:lizhang19,guglietta2020effects,guglietta2025Deformation}, delineates the regimes in which the EMM model remains quantitatively accurate.
-In particular, the comparison highlights how the stationary deformation $D_S$ and the range of capillary numbers over which the linear response theory applies depend sensitively on the interfacial viscosities.
+The comparison highlights how the stationary deformation $D_S$ and the range of capillary numbers $\Ca$ over which the linear response theory applies depend sensitively on the interfacial viscosities.
 While for strongly asymmetric viscosity configurations the linear relation between $D_S$ and $\Ca$ persists over a relatively broad interval of $\Ca$, this range is significantly reduced in the equiviscous case $\Bqs=\Bqd$, where nonlinear effects become relevant already at moderate deformations.
 The analysis of the time-dependent deformation $D(t)$ further shows that interfacial viscosity strongly affects the transient dynamics: shear and dilatational viscosities slow down the deformation process in a nonlinear and coupled manner, with the most pronounced effect occurring when the two viscosities are comparable.
-This behaviour is quantitatively captured by the characteristic deformation time, $\tau_\sigma/f_1^{(\mbox{ EMM})}$, which is directly controlled by the coefficient $f_1^{(\mbox{ EMM})}$ and increases sharply only when both $\Bqs$ and $\Bqd$ are appreciable.
+This behaviour is quantitatively captured by the characteristic deformation time, $\tau_\sigma/f_1^{(\mbox{ EMM})}$, which is directly controlled by the coefficient $f_1^{(\mbox{ EMM})}$, and increases sharply only when both $\Bqs$ and $\Bqd$ are appreciable.
 The error maps in Fig.~\ref{fig:error} further provide a global view of the model’s domain of validity in the $(\Ca,\Bqs,\Bqd)$ space.
 For moderate deformations (small to intermediate $\Ca$) and in the equiviscous case $\Bqs=\Bqd$, the EMM model reproduces FRS results with errors of only a few percent.
-Larger discrepancies arise for strongly asymmetric interfacial viscosities or at larger $\Ca$, consistent with the small-deformation assumptions underlying the model and the absence of higher-order nonlinear interfacial effects.
-Overall, these results show that the EMM model constitutes a robust and computationally inexpensive tool for predicting droplet deformation with interfacial viscosity within its range of applicability, while FRS remain necessary outside this regime to capture the full interfacial dynamics.
+Larger discrepancies arise for strongly asymmetric interfacial viscosities or at larger $\Ca$, consistent with the small-deformation assumptions underlying the model and the absence of higher-order nonlinear interfacial effects. {Overall, these results show that the EMM model constitutes a robust and computationally inexpensive tool for predicting droplet deformation with interfacial viscosity.}